vivekruhela/miRPipe/README.md

 The accuracy and F1-score of 1 run is close to the average accuracy and F1-score shown in the table-4 of the main manuscript.

 ### Data Generation for Synthetic Data Experiments
 We have used [miRSim](https://github.com/vivekruhela/miRSim)[1] tool to generate the synthetic data.
-The sample data files generated for demo are available in `Demo_data` directory.

 For the sake of completion, we have also provided the commands below for synthetic data generation using miRSim tool in case any user would like to generate synthatic data on their own.